Good scientific practice

 2. Scientific misconduct

-• Distinguish between different types of ‘bad’ scientific practice
+• Distinguish between various forms of ‘bad’ scientific practices, including scientific misconduct

-Requirement: B2 level of proficiency in English.
-Participants will be asked to complete one assignment (Case Reflection Form) and send it back to the facilitator a week prior to the workshop.
-Case Reflection Form is a prerequisite for attending the workshop.
+Requirement: B2 level proficiency in English.
+Participants will be required to complete a Case Reflection Form and submit it to the facilitator one week prior to the workshop.
+Completion of the form is a prerequisite for attending the session.

 Facilitator: Dr. Iva Ognjanovic (CERes)